-To get you started, here are 8 key steps to tick off before moving overseas for your medical fellowship.
+To get you started, here are 8 key steps to tick off before making the big move.

 Get on top of the paperwork early!